dmore/NimSyscallPacker-red-packer-assembly-PE-or-shellcode-into-binary-loader-x33fcon/README.md

 ```

+#### Docker Setup

+Needs to be built once (takes some time the first time, subsequent builds will be cached).

+`sudo docker build . -t nimsyscallloader`

+Then run the packer with:

+`sudo docker run -v $(pwd):/shared nimsyscallloader <ARGUMENTS> --output=/shared/packed.exe`
+where `$(pwd)` is the directory on the host system that is shared with the container, i.e. the directory where the files to encrypt should be and where the output will be saved to.

 #### Third party deps

 If you want to make use of Code Signing certificates via LimeLighter you'll also need the following things installed and in your %PATH%: